dulania/Portfolio/README.md

 ## ABOUT ME
 I am a Data Scientist, GIS Enthusiast and problem solver with a passion for turning data into actionable insights.
-I completed the Master of Data Science Program at The University of Queensland.
+I have 1.5 years of experience as a Data Scientist with CW Mining Consultants Pty.
+Ltd. I completed the Master of Data Science Program at The University of Queensland and a B.Sc.
+Engineering (Hons.) in Process Engineering at the University of Moratuwa, Sri Lanka.

+## SKILLS
+**_ Python
+**_ R
+**_ SQL
+**_ Power BI
+**_ ArcGIS

 ## MY PORTFOLIO
 *A glimpse of some of the projects I've been working on.*